Stochastic Dynamics for Video Infilling: Theoretical Explanation of Pixel Prediction Loss and Exclusive KL Loss

-Since we use the output from the inference section as the result during inference phase, we are mostly interested in maximizing \(log P(\tilde{X}^{infr}_{S:T-1})\).
-Since the lower bound shown in Appendix A will hold for any form of the distribution, we can fit \(P_{pst}\) and \(P_{infr}\) into \eqref{eql:lower_bound_general}'s \(P(z_{S:t})\) and \({Q(z_{S:T})}\):
+Since we use the output from Inference module as the result during inference phase, we are interested in maximizing a sequence's probability \(P(X_{S:T})\) from the Posterior Module.
+The logarithm of this probability has the following lower bound: {